RasaHQ/rasa/docs/api/training-data-importers.rst

 In this example the contextual AI assistant imports the ``ChitchatBot`` project which in turn imports the ``GreetBot`` project.
 Project imports are defined in the configuration files of each project.
-To instruct Rasa to use the ``SkillSelector`` module, put this section in the config file of your root project:
+To instruct Rasa to use the ``MultiProjectImporter`` module, put this section in the config file of your root project:

 .. code-block:: yaml

     importers:
-    - name: SkillSelector
+    - name: MultiProjectImporter

 Then specify which projects you want to import.